ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Biographies

 \section{Biographies}

 \begin{IEEEbiographynophoto}{\bnhan} (\href{mailto:bnhan@nrao.edu}{bnhan@nrao.edu}) received the Ph.D. degree in Astrophysics from the University of Colorado Boulder in 2018.
-He is an Assistant Scientist in the Electromagnetic Spectrum Management (ESM) group at the NRAO.
-He is the Project Scientist for the ODS system and has been working on coordinating testings between NRAO and SpaceX. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{\cdepree} received the Ph.D. degree in Physics from the University of North Carolina at Chapel Hill in 1996.
-He is the Deputy Spectrum Manager and the Project Director of the National Radio Dynamic Zone (NRDZ) in the ESM group at NRAO since 2021.
-Before joining NRAO, he was the Charles A. Dana Professor of Astronomy at the Agnes Scott College. \end{IEEEbiographynophoto}
+He is an Assistant Scientist in the Electromagnetic Spectrum Management (ESM) department at the NRAO.
+He is the Project Scientist for the ODS system and has been working on coordinating tests between NRAO and SpaceX. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{\cdepree} received the Ph.D. degree in Physics from the University of North Carolina at Chapel Hill in 1996.
+He is the Assistant Director for ESM and the Project Director of the National Radio Dynamic Zone (NRDZ) project at NRAO. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{\abeasley} received the Ph.D. degree in Astrophysics from the University of Sydney in 1990.
 He is the Director of NRAO and the Project Director of the Next Generation Very Large Array (ngVLA). \end{IEEEbiographynophoto}